Lab Members

 yqi3@mdanderson.org

-Yutao Qi received Master’s degree from Tsinghua University in China, where he gained his first intense training in Biochemistry and Structural Biology.
-After graduation, he was further trained in Systems/Synthetic Biology (CalTech) and Cancer & Cell Biology (UT GSBS).
-In our laboratory, Yutao is using multidisciplinary approaches including new mouse models to study tissue homeostasis, tumorigenesis and cancer metastasis.
+Yutao Qi received his master’s degree from Tsinghua University in China, where he gained his first intensive training in biochemistry and structural biology.
+After graduation, he was further trained in systems and synthetic biology at the California Institute of Technology (Caltech) and cancer and cell biology at the MD Anderson Cancer Center UTHealth Houston Graduate School of Biomedical Sciences.
+In our laboratory, Yutao is using multidisciplinary approaches, including new mouse models, to study tissue homeostasis, tumorigenesis and cancer metastasis.
 He expects his findings to contribute to cancer diagnosis, prevention and treatment.